What Are Local Citations?

 If you’re a local business, you need to know how to make local citations work to your advantage.

-That's why on this page, we'll dive into why local citations are important and the best ways you can build them for your site.
+That’s why, on this page, we’ll dive into the definition of “what are local citations,” cover why local citations are important, and go over the best ways to build them for your site.
 Keep reading to learn more, and give us a call at 888-601-5359.